trinatxt/capstone/README.md

 - Clean and rebuild: `cd frontend/android && ./gradlew clean`, then `npm run android` from `frontend/`

 ### ESP32 "WiFi disconnected" loop
-- The hardcoded SSID and password in `withble_wifi_fixed.ino` don't match an active network
+- The hardcoded SSID and password in `esp32code.ino` don't match an active network
 - Update credentials and re-flash, or send new credentials via the Wi-Fi settings page in the app

 ### Pod not responding to control commands